 Journal C of Station No. 2 of the Underground Railroad, Agent William Still (excerpt), June 2-29, 1855

 Even though Still did not initially plan to publish his notes, he had always intended that they would preserve the narrative of courage he saw in African American fugitives who were able to escape the South and start new lives.
 He also hoped his diary would reunite families who had been painfully divided in the slave trade.
 This goal was inspired by Still's own experience; in 1850 he had met one of his long-lost brothers through the Underground Railroad purely by chance.
-Still only recognized his brother's identity by interviewing him and hearing details about their mother.
+Still only recognized his brother's identity by interviewing him and hearing details about their mother, who had escaped enslavement many years before.

 The escape narratives described in Still's journal offer a fascinating perspective on slavery in the 1850s.
 The records of the fugitives even in this short excerpt demonstrate a wide variety of experiences of enslavement differing motivations for seeking escape.
 The journal also hints at how difficult it was to keep slave families together.
 Executing an escape from slavery required incredible fortitude.
 Not only did fugitives risk being captured and punished, but they often faced the impossible decision of seeking their own freedom at the expense of leaving children and spouses behind.
 To travel in a large group, especially with children, increased the chances of being caught.
-Still's own mother made that painful choice years before his birth, when she left behind two sons in order to start a new life in the North.
+Still's own mother made that painful choice years before his birth, when she left behind two sons in her escape from slavery.

 This document was produced under desperate conditions.
 At the time that it was created, Still had no idea when, if ever, he could safely publish it.
 Both the journal's author and its subjects were embroiled in a daily struggle against the threat of intolerance and brutality, but they persevered despite the danger.
 William Still's diary is crucial evidence of the audacity that the desire for freedom has provided Americans throughout history.